pprzezwanski/louv/README.md

 ## Contributing

-The main purpose of this repository is to continue to evolve louv and create more scenarios and morphs.
+The main purpose of this repository is to continue to evolve louv and create more morphs and scenarios.
 So there is a big field to contribute.
-The author will be gratefull to the community for any contributing (fork/pull requests workflow).
+Also the engine can benefit from new features.
+The author will be gratefull to the community for any suggestions and contributing (fork/pull requests workflow).

 ## License